 The Committee shall:

-- Oversee the FRC’s supervisory, monitoring and enforcement work with the objective of promoting high quality corporate governance and reporting
+- Oversee the FRC’s supervisory, monitoring and enforcement work in line with FRC’s mission to promote transparency and integrity in business.

 - the continued recognition of bodies to offer a recognised audit qualification and/or to supervise auditors

 - the need to impose a direction or penalty on an RSB or RQB